anonaddy/anonaddy/README.md

 To check if a reply has worked properly check in your dashboard if the reply count has been incremented for that alias.

+#### **Does AnonAddy strip out the banner information when I reply to an email?**

+At the moment the site does not automatically strip out the "This email was sent to..." text from forwarded emails when you reply to them.
+You need to either remove this from the quoted text manually or set the banner information to "off" in your account settings.

 #### **How do I send email from an alias?**

 This works in the same way as replying to an email.